Eucalyptus crebra: Description

 Eucalyptus crebra is a tree that typically grows to a height of 35 m and forms a lignotuber.
 It has persistent thick, rough, deeply furrowed, greyish black "ironbark" from the base of its trunk to the small branches.
 Young plants and coppice regrowth have linear to lance-shaped or curved leaves 50-120 mm long and 6-17 mm wide.
 Adult leaves are linear to lance-shaped, the same dull green to greyish colour on both sides, 55-180 mm long and 7-27 mm wide on a petiole 7-20 mm long.
 The flower buds are arranged in groups of seven, nine or eleven, usually on a branching inflorescence on the ends of branchlets.
 Each group is carried on a peduncle 2-13 mm long, the individual buds on a pedicel 2-7 mm long.
 Mature buds are club-shaped, spindle-shaped, or diamond-shaped to oval, 3-7 mm long and 2-4 mm wide and green to yellow with a conical to rounded operculum.
 Flowering has been recorded in most months and the flowers are white.
 The fruit is a woody cup-shaped, barrel-shaped or hemispherical capsule 2-7 mm long and 2.5-6 mm wide on a pedicel 1-6 mm long.

 Taxonomy and naming

 Eucalyptus crebra was first formally described in Journal and Proceedings of the Linnean Society, Botany by Victorian state botanist Ferdinand von Mueller in 1859.
 The specific epithet is the Latin adjective crebra meaning "thick", "close" or "numerous", referring to the species' abundance.

 Narrow-leaved ironbark has included several species, including E. drepanophylla and E. xanthoclada but these are regarded as synonyms by the Australian Plant Census.
 Eucalyptus repanophylla is accepted as a separate species by the Queensland Government.
 Other similar species include E. exilipes, E. granitica, E. staigeriana, E. quadricostata and E. whitei.

 Distribution and habitat

-The narrow-leaved ironbark grows in sandy soils in woodland and forest from Picton, southwest of Sydney, north through New South Wales and Queensland to the vicinity of Cairns.
+The narrow-leaved ironbark grows in sandy soils in woodland and forest from Picton, southwest of Sydney, north through New South Wales and Queensland to the vicinity of Moreton Telegraph Station on Cape York Peninsula.